ansible/ansible-sign/docs/rundown.rst

 For “Name” name your credential something you will recognize.
 For “Credential Type” select  “GPG Public Key."

 Paste what you copied from your command line earlier into the “Type Details” box.
 Great work!
-You're ready to start signing content.
+You're ready to start verifying signed project content.